The Request Object¶

 After a few seconds, you should see a picture of a papillon.
 That is the default dog breed to show (now you know the breed of my two dogs).
 Each time you reload the page you will get a different picture as we are asking the site for a random image.
 Try changing the breed of the dogs in the picture by specifying the breed parameter in the URL, for example: http://127.0.0.1:8000/?breed=corgi

-Let's examine the program.
-First, notice how we define dog_pic as an async function (if you don't know what async functions are in Python just skip this paragraph and the next).
+functions are in Python just skip this paragraph and the next).
 JustPy uses starlette.io, "a lightweight ASGI framework/toolkit, which is ideal for building high performance asyncio services".
-To shield users from the complexities of async programming in Python, JustPy allows both functions that handle requests and functions that handle events to be either async or not.
-The framework checks if a function is a coroutine and runs it accordingly.
+To shield users from the complexities of async programming in Python, JustPy allows both functions that handle requests and functions that handle events to be either async

-When a request or event handler require I/O operations over the internet (or to access a local database or even file), it is recommended that they be of type async and that all I/O and database operations be non-blocking (this means they are run as a coroutine or in another thread).
+and that all I/O and database operations be non-blocking (this means they are run as a coroutine or in another thread).
 Otherwise, the application will not scale.
-To help with the simple case of using an API with the HTTP GET method, JustPy provides a helper function conveniently called get.
-The function asynchronously retrieves information which (by default in JSON format) and converts it to a Python dictionary.
+To help with the simple case of using an API with the HTTP GET method, JustPy provides a helper function conveniently called get

-In the program above we call the get function with the appropriate URL.
+function with the appropriate URL.
 We are requesting the URL for a random image of dog with a certain breed.
-That URL can be found under the 'message' key in the dictionary r.
-We then add an image to the page using the Img class which corresponds to the HTML img tag.
-The src attribute is then set to the URL of the image.
-Finally, we return the page which the framework will then render.
+That URL can be found under the 'message' key in the dictionary r

-Dog Example with Image Click
+Dog Example with Image Click¶

 As the program is currently written, to get a new image we need to reload the page.
 Let's change this so that by clicking on the image, a new one is loaded: